A stool test! Maybe the thought of makes you a little squeamish.

 Thank you to Brandy Buskow, Functional Nutritionist for her recommendations.

-If you would like to run a stool test please book your 15 minute health history review to see which test is right for you!
+If you would like to run a stool test please book your 30 minute health Supercharge Your Fertility Discovery Call to see which test is right for you!

 If you would like to purchase any of the supplement or herbs recommended you can visit our online store (Canadians only) using Fullscript.